The Omicron Zeta Songbook

 To swell the glorious chorus of “the Quakers be damned.”

-Probably a modification of a traditional MIT fight song, sung to "Battle Hymn of the Republic"
+An adaptation of Godiva’s Hymn, sung to “Battle Hymn of the Republic.”

 Godiva was a lady who through Coventry did ride,